 Photographing lightning is awesome, fun and actually not that difficult to shoot.

 It’s also bloody dangerous.
-As we’re located near the equator, Singapore is the lightning capital of the world, with an average of 168 thunderstorm days a year.
+As we’re located near the equator, Malaysia has the third highest number of lightning strikes in the world.
 Then again this also means that we get thunderstorms throughout the year, so we don’t have to go searching for one.
 Just don’t go out with a metal tripod in the middle of a storm.